-- 2. Sprint to Finish.
-As soon as the turn is completed around barrel 3, the contestant sprints the horse to the finish line where the electric timer or timers stop their watches as soon as the horse's nose reaches the finish line. - 3.
-May Run to Left.
-The barrel course may also be run to the left.
-For example: the contestant will start to barrel number 2, turning to left around this barrel, then to barrel number 1, turning to the right, then barrel number 3, turning again to the right, followed by the final sprint to the finish line. - D. TIME. - 1.
-Timed Event.
+- 1. Timed Event.
 The barrel race contest is strictly a timed event. - a.
 At show management's option, if an exhibitor shows in more than one class and pays entry fees for each class, exhibitor may run once and carry over the time for all the classes (rollover times).
 Declaration for rollover times to be utilized must be made at time of entry and/or prior to first run.
 Once declaration for rollover times has been made, an exhibitor must use their rollover times.
 Penalties will apply to rolled times.
 Rollover times will only be allowed for the same horse/exhibitor combination on the same day.
 No rollover times will be allowed to carry over to the following day's classes. - Running Start.
 The contestant is allowed a running start.
 Timing shall begin as soon as the horse's nose reaches the starting line and will be stopped when the horse's nose passes over the finish line. - a.
 Arena Gates Open or Closed.
 The show manager shall use his judgment on whether the show arena gates will be open or closed during timed events.
-Exception: YP-080.
-K. His decision shall be based upon the condition and layout of the show arena. - Time Announced.
+Exception: YP-080.L.
+His decision shall be based upon the condition and layout of the show arena. - Time Announced.
 The score, time, of each entry will be announced immediately following the horse's run. - 4.
 Penalty.
 A five second penalty will be assessed: - a.
 For each barrel knocked over; - 5.
 Time Calculation.
 A clearly visible starting line shall be provided.
 An electric timer may be used.
 If an electric timer is used there must be two backup stop watches.
 The average time of the watches must be recorded on each run in case the electric timer becomes inoperable during the contest.
 If the electric timer fails during a particular run, a rerun can be given at the completion of the class, at the time the failure occurs or the exhibitor can take the average of the two stop watches.
 The decision will be addressed at the time of the malfunction and not at the end of the class.
 The choice of taking a rerun or the average of the two stop watches will be that of the exhibitor.
 If the electric timer becomes inoperable during the contest and other contestants are remaining, then all official times will be from the average of the hand held times for the entire class. - 6.
 The hat must be on the rider's head when the exhibitor enters the arena.
-At show management's option, a fine may be imposed to an exhibitor for loss of hat, if amount of fines are posted one hour prior to classes being held. - E. DISQUALIFICATION. - 1.
-Any deviation from the pattern. - Failure to follow the course, includes negotiating obstacles in any other than specified order, the wrong direction, circling, backing or reversing direction of movement to correct improper passing of an obstacle.
+At show management's option, a fine may be imposed to an exhibitor for loss of hat, if amount of fines are posted one hour prior to classes being held.